All You Need To Know About Composting & How To Make Yours

 Reduced volume:

-Typically, composting will result in reduction in the volume of materials.
+Typically, composting will result in a reduction in the volume of materials.

 As the organic stuff decomposes, the bottle’s overall contents may become smaller as a result of the volume reduction.